irfancharania/Media-Directory-Cleaner/readme.md

 Leaf-nodes sized below **100 MB** will be subject for deletion, as movie files are generally greater than this size.
 Any leftover directories will become leaf directories for the next run.

+**Optimization**

+Movies mode uses a **timestamp-based optimization** to skip directories that haven't changed since the last run:
+- On first run, all directories are scanned
+- A `.lastrun` file is created with the timestamp
+- Subsequent runs only scan directories modified after that timestamp

 **Subtitle Management:**

 - **Keeps**: English (eng, en, english), French (fre, fra, fr, français), Canadian French (fr-ca, québec)
 - **Removes**: 40+ other languages (spa, ger, ara, hin, ita, por, etc.)
 - **Keeps**: If language is uncertain, file is kept

 **Uncertain Subtitles:**

 Subtitles without recognizable language codes are flagged as "uncertain" and reported in preview mode.
 Use `--scan-all` to see these again on subsequent runs.

 #### Expected folder structure: